bkimwoern/COMP20008_Ass2/README.md

 # COMP20008_Ass2
-Assignment 2 for Elements of Data pROCESSING
+Assignment 2 for Elements of Data Processing